2022-23 game bird hunting forecast

 North Willamette (Multnomah, Washington, Clackamas, Columbia, Yamhill and Marion counties)

-Regardless of the year finding locations to hunt in the North Willamette is difficult without access to private lands.
+Finding locations to hunt in the North Willamette is difficult without access to private lands.
 Hunters without this access should explore opportunities to hunt waterfowl along the Willamette and Columbia rivers.
-Multiple hunting opportunities along the Willamette River can be located in the Oregon State Parks and Oregon State Marine Board’s Willamette River Recreation Guide.
-The majority of these sites are only accessible by boat but there are several locations that can be reached from local roadways.
+Hunting opportunities along the Willamette River can be found in the Oregon State Parks and Oregon State Marine Board’s Willamette River Recreation Guide.
+Most of these sites are only accessible by boat but there are several locations that can be reached from local roadways.

-Waterfowl hunting on Sauvie Island Wildlife Area should be slightly below average this year with waterfowl populations at a relatively high level but a lack of water due to the drought conditions.
-The best hunting is usually during colder weather when birds are pushed south from Alaska and Canada.
+Waterfowl hunting on Sauvie Island Wildlife Area should be average this year after a near record last year.
+The wet spring appears to have led to good local production and the best hunting is usually during colder weather when birds are pushed south from Alaska and Canada.

-The wildlife area’s crop production was mediocre this year because of the lack of summer rains.
+The wildlife area’s crop production was mediocre this year because of the lack of summer rains and this could impact hunting success to a degree.
 All hunt units will have some flooded areas on opening day of general waterfowl season.
 Ongoing work on wetland and food resources on the wildlife area will continue to improve hunting in future years.

 The Northwest Permit Goose Season will be open this year on the Wildlife Area, but only for white geese (Ross and snow).
 Dark goose hunting will remain closed on Sauvie Island Wildlife Area except for the September season.